AlienQueen/HatchetHarry/README.md

 ### Technical information

-The technology stack used in HH consists of:
+HatchetHarry is a Java webapp, the used technology stack consists of:

     - jQuery 1.11.1
-    - Atmosphere 2.19
+    - Atmosphere 2.1.9
     - Wicket 6.18.0
     - Spring 4.1.2
     - Hibernate 4.3.7

-The project is built with Maven 3.
+The project is built with Maven 3, you should deploy it witout any problem in Tomcat 7 / 8 and Jetty.
+The used RDBMS is MariaDB 10.1.2 / MySQL 5.5.

 The following dependencies of this project are on Github only: